3.2 UVIS Data Calibration Steps

 FLUXCORR

-) - Calculate basic pixel statistics for the image and store them in relevant header keywords (No switch).
+) - Calculate basic pixel statistics for the image and store the values in relevant header keywords (no switch)

 3.2.1 Correction For Charge Transfer Efficiency